Shreykumar1/Lobe/README.md

 Welcome to the Lobe Landing Page!
 This practice project showcases my frontend development skills and demonstrates the landing page for a fictional product called "Lobe."
 Lobe is an innovative software application that uses artificial intelligence to analyze and classify images with incredible accuracy.

+#Frontend Practice
+This a project from frontend practice project.
+A fully Responsive Landing Page .

 Design:

 The landing page features a clean and modern design, with a visually appealing layout that immediately captures the attention of visitors.
 The color scheme is a combination of soothing blues and vibrant accents, creating a professional and engaging look.